KraizyVic/mySql_client_impllementation/README.md

 ## Prerequisites:

-  - A Computer or Famputer, whichever you own or owns YOU.
+  - A Computer or Femputer, whichever you own or owns YOU.
   - A little wee bit knowledge of MySql.
   - A BRAIN.
   - A capacity to enjoy simple things,